 English language requirements

 You are required to meet our English Language Requirements before you can be accepted for admission.
-Unless your previous tertiary-level studies were undertaken in English in (for example) Australia, Canada, New Zealand, the United Kingdom or the United States of America, you will normally have to sit for either the International English Language Testing System (IELTS - overall 6.5 with no band less than 6.0) or the Test of English as a Foreign Language (TOEFL - 570 with TWE 4.5).
+Unless your previous tertiary-level studies were undertaken in English in (for example) Australia, Canada, New Zealand, the United Kingdom or the United States of America, you will normally have to sit for either the International English Language Testing System (IELTS - overall 6.5 with no band less than 6.0) or the Test of English as a Foreign Language (TOEFL paper based test - 570 with TWE 4.5; TOEFL internet based test - overall score of 80 with a minimum of 20 in Reading and Writing and 18 in Speaking and Listening).
 Some programs may require higher scores.

 If you have any questions about your application for admission and where it is up to, you can contact ANU Admissions Office